pshanoop/dotfiles/README.md

 I also keep my system-wide configuration settings in this repository.
 See [sysconfig/README.md](sysconfig/README.md) for more details on that.

+## Documentation

+I try to keep things relatively well documented.
+Some settings or overrides require attention only once every couple of years (e.g.: Firefox style overrides), and keeping comments around lets me figure out what existing code does, and where I got it from.

+Git blame should generally be rather useful too.

 ## LICENCE

 Copyright 2012-2021, Hugo Osvaldo Barrera <hugo@barrera.io>